markPVale/reward-points/README.md

 ● { "payer": "DANNON", "points": 300, "timestamp": "<oldest timestamp>" }
 ```
  - Step 3: Make the `./curlrequests-test.sh` file executable.
 Enter into the command line - `chmod +x ./curlrequests-test.sh`
- - Run the `./curlrequests-test.sh` file - `npm run test`
+ - Step 4: Run the `./curlrequests-test.sh` file - `npm run test`
- - Make a call to the spendPoints route that will spend 5000 user points for userId 5
+ - Step 5: Make a call to the spendPoints route that will spend 5000 user points for userId 5
  by entering the below curl command into the command line:
 ```
    curl --location --request PUT 'http://localhost:3000/spendPoints' --header 'Content-Type: application/json' --data-raw '{